Kong/docs.konghq.com/app/konnect/deployment/network-resiliency.md

 : A connection interruption has no negative effect on the function of your data plane proxies.
-They continue to proxy and route traffic normally, and any services implemented through the ServiceHub continue to work as before.
+They continue to proxy and route traffic normally, and any services implemented through the Service Hub continue to work as before.

 **What happens if the control plane and data plane disconnect**?
 : If the control plane and data plane become disconnected, configuration can't